newomble/react-native-config/README.md

 This is still a bit experimental and dirty – let us know if you have a better idea on how to make iOS use different configurations opening a pull request or issue!

+### Windows

+Windows uses the iOS method but with a little less setup.
+Once React-Native-Config is installed and linked, when the ReactNativeConfig project is built it will read the .env[.prod|.dev] file and create the constants.

+__To update your .env information the _ReactNativeConfig_ package must be rebuilt__

+This can be done by manually rebuilding just this package or by cleaning the project before install/build.

 ## Setup